paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-11-26-warp_and_weft.md

 * * *

 What it means for something to be of the web has been discussed many times before.
 While the technical test can be reasonably objective — [is it addressable, accessible and available][2] — culturally it remains harder to judge.
-But I don’t know about you, I’ve found that certain websites feel more ‘webby’ than others.
+But I don’t know about you, I’ve found that certain websites feel more *webby* than others.

 It’s a quality that’s hard to define — you know it when you see it — but the websites that best exude this characteristic tend to be more personal in nature.
 Sites like [Natsukashii][3] where [Sally][4] captures her memories of Japan by illustrating the beautiful manhole covers and train stamps she found there; [monthly.mx][5], [Sam][6]’s monthly playlists of the best new music; [Anna][7]’s site that documents the capabilities of [game console browsers][8], or [Jeremy’s most recent and personal of projects][9], The Gęsiówka Story.
 Written by his relative Edward Kossoy and previously locked away inside a PDF, [this webpage][10] documents the liberation of 348 Jewish prisoners from the Gęsiówka concentration camp in 1944.
 And it would be remiss for me not to mention [Bradshaw’s Guide][11], a project where I’m slowly republishing an 1866 guide to Britain’s nascent railway network.